FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
+* Assessing the BERT Language Model pretraining influence for text generation tasks. (in submission)

+  * The recent BERT model use a Maskded-LM Pretraining method to improve the classification/ structural prediction performance significantly, how will it influence text generation tasks?
+  * We study the BERT pre-training methods, as well as other pre-training methods for text generation.
+  * We find out that the BERT-style Masked LM CANNOT really increase the generation performance, but the left-to-right LM can.

 * Text Style Transfer In-depth (in submission)

-  * Study the determinant of the class of a sentence.
+  * Text style transfer is recently a hot topic in NLP, but few have examined what determines the style and what is changed during the transfer.
-  * Analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
+  * We analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
-  * Study the one-to-many transfer problem.
+  * We study the one-to-many transfer problem and show how it brings new challenges to the existing binary transfer.

 * Music Generation with Sentence Level Semantics